Get started

 1. Hormonal Imbalance: The Great Disruptor

-• Thyroid Dysfunction: Diabetes and thyroid disorders often go hand in hand.
-An underactive thyroid (hypothyroidism) can slow down hair growth and make your strands brittle.
+• Thyroid Dysfunction: Thyroid problems often coexist with diabetes.
+An underactive thyroid (hypothyroidism) can slow down hair growth and make strands brittle.

 Did you know?
-Research suggests that people with diabetes have a high prevalence of androgenetic alopecia, which is also linked to early-onset diabetes.
-Hair loss could be an early warning sign!
+Research shows that people with type 2 diabetes are more likely to develop androgenetic alopecia, especially those with early-onset diabetes.
+Hair loss might even serve as an early warning sign!

 2. Nutritional Deficiency: Is Your Hair Starving?

 • Protein Deficiency: Hair is made of keratin, a protein.
-If your diet lacks enough protein, your hair follicles go on strike.
+If your diet lacks protein, hair follicles can’t perform at their best.

-• Iron Deficiency: Diabetes-related dietary restrictions or absorption issues can lead to anemia, starving your scalp of oxygen and causing hair to thin.
+• Iron Deficiency: Diabetes-related dietary restrictions or absorption issues can lead to anemia, which prevents your scalp from getting the oxygen it needs, causing hair to thin.

-• Vitamin D Deficiency: Vitamin D helps hair follicles grow.
-Studies show that over 70% of people with diabetes are vitamin D deficient, which directly impacts hair health.
+• Vitamin D Deficiency: Vitamin D is essential for healthy hair follicles.
+Studies suggest that over 70% of people with diabetes are vitamin D deficient, which directly impacts hair health.

 3. Poor Blood Circulation: A Scalp in Trouble

-Diabetes damages blood vessels, reducing circulation throughout the body—including your scalp.
-Without adequate blood flow, hair follicles don’t get the nutrients they need, pushing them prematurely into the resting or shedding phase.
+Diabetes can damage blood vessels, reducing circulation throughout the body, including the scalp.
+Without proper blood flow, hair follicles don’t receive the nutrients they need, which can push them into the resting or shedding phase prematurely.

 4. Stress: The Silent Hair Thief

-Living with diabetes is stressful, and stress is a notorious trigger for hair loss.
-Conditions like telogen effluvium, where emotional or physical stress causes sudden hair shedding, are common among diabetics.
+Living with diabetes can be stressful.
+Chronic stress is a known trigger for hair loss.
+Conditions like telogen effluvium, where emotional or physical stress causes sudden hair shedding, are particularly common among diabetics.

 How to Prevent Hair Loss in Diabetes